daeilkim/bbvi/README.md

 ## Plots Generated
 bbvi_gaussian_samples.png - A scatter plot of the first two dimensions for the prior / likelihood / posterior. bbvi_gaussian.png - A facet plot that shows the sample paths for the various implementations of BBVI where the learning rate can be either Robbins-Monroe or AdaGrad and whether Markov Control Variates are used.
+The diagonal plots represent a histogram of the samples collected from every iteration of BBVI where the yellow represents the true value (made slightly larger for visibility).